LIAAD/socialbus/socialbus-guide/source/command_line_server.rst

 The server is responsable for processing tweets, extracting metadata, indexing, tokenization and other computations.

-SocialEcho Server follows the structure below.
+SocialBus Server follows the structure below.

 	.. code-block:: bash